On the dimension of the Fomin-Kirillov algebra and related algebras: toc 0 Introduction

 \end{rem}

 \begin{proof}[Setup of the paper]

 Let $(W,S)$ be a finite Coxeter system.
 Let $\EuScript{B}_W$ be the Nichols-Woronowicz algebra model for Schubert calculus on $W$ as it has been studied in \cite{bazlov1}.
 The algebra $\EuScript{B}_W$ is a Nichols algebra associated to a Yetter-Drinfeld $W$-module defined by the set of reflections $T$ of $W$ and a specific one-dimensional representation of a subgroup of $W$.
 It is a braided $\mathbb{Z}_{\geq 0}$-graded Hopf algebra in the Yetter-Drinfeld category over $W$.
-Over the symmetric group $\mathbb{S}_m$, the algebra $\EuScript{B}_{\mathbb{S}_m}$ is known to be a quotient of $\EuScript{E}_m$, and conjecturally isomorphic to $\EuScript{E}_m$.\footnote{The same situation arises for all simply laced Weyl groups, and a more general conjecture can be formulated in this setting as Pierre-Emmanuel Chaput brought to our attention.} In order to prove Conjecture~\ref{conj:fomin-kirillov-intro}, it therefore suffices to prove the following conjecture.
+Over the symmetric group $\mathbb{S}_m$, the algebra $\EuScript{B}_{\mathbb{S}_m}$ is known to be a quotient of $\EuScript{E}_m$, and conjecturally isomorphic to $\EuScript{E}_m$ which amounts to say that the Hopf duality pairing between $\EuScript{E}_m$ and itself is nondegenerate which is currently only known when $m\leq 5$.\footnote{The same situation arises for all simply laced Weyl groups, and a more general conjecture can be formulated in this setting as Pierre-Emmanuel Chaput brought to our attention.} In order to prove Theorem~\ref{thm:fomin-kirillov-intro}, it therefore suffices to prove the following conjecture.